wiemk/dotfiles/README.md

 - XDG variables are set

 **zsh:**
-- sources *~/.profile* (has priority) or *~/.config/profile/.profile* in sh emulation mode so you can use it for bash aswell
+- sources *~/.profile* (has priority) or *~/.config/profile/.profile* in sh emulation mode so you can use it for bash aswell, generic environmental variable definition should go here
 - zsh specific profile settings should go to *.zprofile*
-- additional functions should be symlinked from *func* to *func/enabled*
-- uses zplug to load various modules, utilizes some prezto modules
+- uses zplug to load various modules, utilizes some prezto modules by default, edit in *.zshrc*
+- additional functions should be symlinked from *func/\<name\>.zsh* to *func-enabled/\<name\>.zsh*, which are added by zplug as a single, local plugin, extending *fpath*
+- all non environmental variable settings should reside in *.zshrc* or, if modular, *func/\<name\>.zsh* (see above)
+- it is recommended that more advanced and intrusive settings/features go to the *plugins/* directory and are added manually to *.zshrc*, utilizing zplug